 After a few lessons on your swing and knowing some of the basic rules of the game, you are well on your way on achieving your proficiency certificate.
 It is the key that will allow you to start playing on the greens.
 Just book a date with the local pro at the driving range and he will take you out for a courtesy round, a round where your skills will be assessed.
 After a couple of holes, you are truly on your way to create memorable experiences out on the golf course.

 You can now kick-start your golfing adventures with a round on a 9-hole course and get the first taste on the greens.

 Choose to also play an 18-hole round at over 11 Golf Clubs and 14 Golf Courses in Singapore at visitor rates, even if you are not a member of a golf club yet.

 Alternatively, you can choose to join any one of the 11 member clubs or 5 associate clubs.

 Click HERE for the list of Member and Associate Clubs.

 Pursuing Your Handicap

-To start your Handicap, just submit a total of five scorecards from five rounds played to the Centralised Handicapping System maintained by your club and Voila!, you will be issued with one.
+To start your Handicap, just submit a total of three (3) scorecards to the Centralised Handicapping System maintained by your club and Voila!, you will be issued with one.

 After each game, your scores can be seamlessly recorded using the online App to the Centralised Handicapping System